mpizenberg/visual-odometry-rs/README.md

 with the image at the same resolution.
 This is different from the previous one, where we use the image at higher resolution to compute the gradient.

+### 07-optim_camera_tracking.rs

+In this example, we also use an inverse compositional image alignment, but this time, with a 3D warping function, modelizing a camera motion.
+We take as input an RGB-D "template" and an RGB "image".
+A multi-resolution approach is taken to improve convergence rate and performance.

+## ICIP Examples

+Another set of examples is present in the `examples/` directory.
+They all start with the `icip-` prefix.
+Those are examples used to generate data to write an article for a conference.
+We didn't make it for the ICIP deadline, but I'll keep the prefix for the time being.

+### 01-candidates_sequence.rs

+Generate the candidates masks for each image of the dataset, and save visualization of the masks.
+The candidates are generated with our candidates method.

+### 01-candidates_sequence_dso.rs

+Same as previous but using DSO's candidates selection method.

+### 02-tracking_dso.rs

+Same as the normal example 07-optim ... but using DSO's candidates points.